 We welcome your participation in this project!

 Please write to us with your responses to these questions.
-The responses can relate to privilege in relation to culture, race, gender, class, professional identity, sexual identity, gender identity, age, ability, or any other realm of privilege.
+The responses can relate to privilege in relation to culture, race, gender, religion, class, professional identity, sexual identity, gender identity, age, ability, or any other realm of privilege.

 In the following pages, we have enclosed a range of exercises that we hope will assist in exploring these issues further.
 We would be delighted if you tried out these exercises and let us know how this goes.
 We would appreciate your feedback.